aisgbnok/provisioning/docs/msi.md

 ### TARGETDIR Property

 The `TARGETDIR` property designates the root destination directory for the installation process.
-In the context of an administrative installation, this property designates the location where the extracted MSI package contents will be stored.
+In the context of an administrative installation, this property specifies the location where the installation process will extract the MSI package contents.
 This facilitates a structured and organized extraction of the files, allowing for subsequent analysis or deployment.

 > [!IMPORTANT]